 Our undergraduate teacher education program offers a P-12 reading/literacy major that results in the Washington State Reading Endorsement for successful teacher candidates.
-Our Master of Education program has options for certified teachers in literacy and curriculum and instruction, among others.
+Our Master of Education program, in person and online, has options for certified teachers in literacy, which also includes the reading endorsement.
 We also offer core reading/literacy courses that all elementary and secondary teacher candidates are expected to take.

-We seek an outstanding teacher with successful experience teaching reading/literacy education and courses at the undergraduate and graduate level.
-Responsibilities will include teaching courses in the areas of reading/literacy development, reading/literacy methods as well as foundations courses.
+We seek an outstanding educator with successful experience teaching literacy courses at the undergraduate and graduate level.
+Responsibilities will include teaching classes in the areas of literacy development and literacy methods, which include the various facets of literacy.

 Faculty are expected to engage in effective teaching and assessment of student learning.

-Additionally, the candidate selected for this position will be expected to offer interest and/or experience in online learning and pursuit of grants, to expand the university’s endeavors in those areas.
+Additionally, the candidate selected for this position will be expected to express interest in and/or experience in online learning and pursuit of grants, to expand the university’s endeavors in those areas.

-Recruitment will be open until further notice.
-Screening of applications will begin in early October 2017.
+Applications will be accepted until November 1, 2018.
+Screening of applications will begin in October 2018.
 All materials will be held in strictest confidence; references will not be contacted until candidates have been notified.

 Eastern Washington University is committed to increasing the diversity of its faculty, staff, students, and academic program offerings and to strengthening sensitivity to diversity throughout the institution.
-Eastern Washington University is an affirmative action/equal opportunity employer, and applications from members of historically underrepresented groups are especially encouragedConditions of Employment
+Eastern Washington University is an affirmative action/equal opportunity employer, and applications from members of historically underrepresented groups are especially encouraged.

-- *At least two years of full-time, paid experience in teaching reading/literacy at the P-12 classroom level or equivalent; prefer candidates with this experience at the P-8 classroom level.
+- At least two years of full-time, paid experience in teaching reading/literacy at the P-12 classroom level or equivalent; prefer candidates with this experience at the P-8 classroom level.

 - Interest and/or experience in pursuit of grants.

-- *Demonstrated ability to model equity pedagogy and apply a culturally responsive and flexible approach that is supportive to the diverse needs, including universal accessibility, of our students, faculty, staff and the public.
+- Demonstrated ability to apply a culturally responsive and flexible approach that is supportive to the diverse needs, including universal access, of our students, faculty, staff, and the public.

 - Record of ability to foster community relationships and engage in learning collaboratively with students, community partners, staff, and colleagues.

-- *Experience with P-6 evidence-based literacy instructional methods (preference for SBRR), Common Core State Standards, three tier model of literacy instruction, culturally responsive instruction, and/or literacy within STEM areas.
+- Experience with P-8 evidence-based literacy instructional methods (preference for SBRR), Common Core State Standards, three-tier model of literacy instruction, writing instruction, culturally responsive instruction, and/or literacy within STEM or the content areas.

 - College level teaching experience modeling evidence-based literacy instruction.